-Once you click on that green button, the process takes about 5 minutes to complete.
-They’ll first ask you whether or not you already have a Capital One login.
+The first step is to select whether or not you already have a Capital One login.
 If you’ve opened a checking, savings or even credit card with them (either online or in a branch) then you likely have a login already.
 If you do, this should expedite the process.

 Capital One will then use your personal data to confirm your identity.
 If you are looking to open a joint account, you must first go through this process individually then you can add another account holder online.

 Once your identity is confirmed and the account is opened, you will be provided with your account number and the routing number.
-You then have the option to add funds immediately to your CD.
-Your rates are locked in the moment you open the deposit until maturity.
+At this time you may fund your CD.

 Capital One 360 CD Reviews and Customer Sentiment